VeryNiceGuy/kafka-examples/README.md

 # kafka-examples
-A couple of simple examples for Apache Kafka
+A couple of simple examples for Apache Kafka.